jakobhuerner/jakobhuerner.github.io/_posts/2022-02-19-apple_macbook_pro_m1max_a_casual_photographers_view.md

 excerpt: Many tests and benchmarks have been done and published when the new M1 Pro and M1 Max MacBook Pros were released - here is a casual photographers' view
 ---

-Many tests and benchmarks have been done and published when the new M1 Pro and M1 Max MacBook Pros were released (like [here](https://www.youtube.com/watch?v=APbYu5QxiXI) on general tests and also [here](https://www.youtube.com/watch?v=I10WMJV96ns) on more photo/video creators’ tasks).
+Countless tests and benchmarks have been done and published when the new M1 Pro and M1 Max MacBook Pros were released (like [here](https://www.youtube.com/watch?v=APbYu5QxiXI) on general purposes and also [here](https://www.youtube.com/watch?v=I10WMJV96ns) on more photo/video creators’ tasks).
 Recently I had the chance to try out my photo workflow on one of those well-received (hyped?)
 MacBook Pros, too.

 ![MacBook Pro M1 Max](../images/20220219/macbook_pro_m1max.jpg)